Rago-Tony/CS-425/02/Report.md

 Lab Report

 1.)
+File: orig.cpp
-Orignal Program, No changes.
+No changes.
 I waited around 45 minutes but it never finished.
 Time: N/A
+Speedup: N/A

 2.)
+File: Test1.cpp
-Following the lecture slides from 'Class 12 - Load Balancing' I Implented a threaded system to speed up this program.
+Following the lecture slides from 'Class 12 - Load Balancing' I Implented threads to speed up this program.
+Time: 1m57.25s or 117.25s
+Speedup: N/A